peteranton1/spring-webapp/docs/README-TDD-for-those-who-dont-need-it.md

-Before TDD, it was the case that the volume of tests usually decreased as the test abstraction level went up from unit tests, integration tests and system tests etc. There were lots of unit tests, fewer regression tests, and so on, forming a pyramid.
+Before TDD, it was the case that the volume of tests usually decreased as the test abstraction level went up from unit tests, integration tests and system tests etc. There were lots of unit tests, fewer integration tests, and so on, forming a pyramid.

 Adopting TDD does not mean abandoning this concept.
 For example, don't turn the